Islamic State strikes back to slow Iraqi forces in Mosul

 This has prompted fears among residents and aid groups of a winter food, water and fuel supply crisis for the million residents still in Islamic State-held areas of the city, and calls to speed up operations.

 "Daesh (Islamic State) still controls our neighborhood, and the Iraqi forces have not taken a single step forward in three weeks.
-We're in despair," said a resident in Mosul's southeastern district of Intisar, where the army's Ninth Armoured Division has struggled to make gains.
+We're in despair," said a resident in the southeastern district of Intisar, where the army's Ninth Armored Division has struggled to make gains.

 "My family and I have been sleeping under the concrete stairs in our house for a month now, afraid of the random bombardment between the Iraqi forces and the Daesh elements," he told Reuters by telephone.

-The capture of Mosul, the largest city under control of Islamic State in both Iraq and Syria, is seen as crucial toward dismantling the caliphate which the militants declared over parts of the two countries in 2014.
+The capture of Mosul, the largest city under control of Islamic State in Iraq and Syria, is seen as crucial towards dismantling the caliphate the militants declared over parts of the two countries in 2014.

-Some 100,000 Iraqi government troops, Kurdish security forces and mainly Shi'ite militiamen are participating in the assault on Mosul that began on Oct.
+Some 100,000 Iraqi soldiers, Kurdish security forces and mainly Shi'ite paramilitary forces are participating in the assault that began on Oct.
 17, with air and ground support from a U.S.-led international military coalition.

-A Reuters reporter in Bartella, about 10 km (6 miles) east of Mosul, saw tanks and army trucks heading toward the city on Sunday.
-Mud caused by recent rains was hindering movement and there was less artillery fire than in recent days.

-"For the past two days there was almost no fighting," said a man who gave his name as Suleiman, who had fled Mosul.
+A senior officer in the Counter Terrorism Services (CTS) said its troops battled on Sunday to clear Islamic State fighters from one eastern Mosul district, using heavy machine guns and rockets.

+"Since early morning our troops have been clearing out around 40 Islamic State militants," said Lt.
+Gen Abdul Wahhab al-Saidi, as heavy gunfire rattled behind him.
+"It's an ongoing operation and we have killed most of the militants."

 Iraqi commanders say they have killed at least 1,000 Islamic State fighters.
 A government adviser estimated the jihadist group now had about 4,000 fighters in Mosul.

 The military has not given figures for its own casualties.
-The United Nations said last week nearly 2,000 members of the Iraqi security forces were killed across Iraq in November - a figure which Iraq says was based on unverified reports.
+The United Nations said last week nearly 2,000 members of the Iraqi security forces were killed across Iraq in November - a figure which Baghdad says was based on unverified reports.

 The elite CTS units and the armored division have captured around half of the eastern side of Mosul, which is split down the center by the Tigris river.

-A U.S.-led coalition has bombed four of the five bridges across the river, aiming to stem a flow of suicide car bombers from the west, targeting the army in the eastern neighborhoods.
+A U.S.-led coalition has bombed four of the five bridges across the river, aiming to stem a flow of suicide car bombers coming from the west of the city to target the army in the east.

-Officers say Islamic State has deployed more than 650 car bombs since the campaign started on Oct.
-17 but say the pace of attacks has fallen off.
+Officers say Islamic State has deployed more than 650 car bombs, but that the pace of attacks has fallen off.

-The militants, who have dug in and prepared their defense since seizing Mosul in mid-2014, have also struck with volleys of mortar bombs and used a network of tunnels to target soldiers.

-In the Intisar district, the tanks of the armored division deployed there have struggled to adapt to close-quarter urban warfare, and commanders have summoned infantry reinforcement, an officer told Reuters.
+In the Intisar district, the tanks of the armored division have struggled to adapt to close-quarter urban warfare, and commanders have summoned infantry reinforcement, an officer said.

 Commanders also hope to stretch Islamic State defenses more thinly, by opening new fronts inside the city.

-The head of the police rapid response forces, stationed a few miles south of Mosul on the west bank of the Tigris, told Iraqi television on Saturday evening his units were awaiting orders to advance north toward the city.
+The head of the police rapid response forces, stationed a few miles south of Mosul on the west bank of the Tigris, told Iraqi television his units were awaiting orders to advance north towards the city.

 First they must take control of the Islamic State-held village of Albu Saif, the last obstacle before reaching Mosul airport on the southern edge of the city.